aadyr/group4-cicd-pipeline/README.md

 </p>

-Adding Synk  to CICD pipeline
+Adding Synk to CICD pipeline for vulnerability scanning and monitoring

-Creat an account with Synk.
+Creat an account with Synk, under the account setting create a synk token for github repository secrets.

 https://app.snyk.io/account

 ```yml
 name: Example workflow using Snyk